brpandey/leetcode-notes/sys-design/hacking/26_newsfeed_timeline.md

 1. **Users who follow a large number of users.** Users who follow a large number of other users could become potential scaling problems.
 The aggregator service is designed to merge items from multiple sources, and as the velocity of items from those sources increases, it means that the aggregator service is triggered more frequently.

-One possible solution is to consider the computational costs of a push vs. pull model.
+> One possible solution is to consider the computational costs of a push vs. pull model.

 A push model means that the aggregator service is triggered on each new item.
 This model provides the most updated newsfeeds since items are ranked when they are created.

 A pull model means that the aggregator service will batch multiple items and rank them together.
-This reduces the computational costs but also means that there are delays in updating newsfeeds.
-The pull model makes sense for users who follow a large number of other users since the updates will be batched.
+This reduces the computational costs but also means that there are delays in updating newsfeeds. **The pull model makes sense for users who follow a large number of other users since the updates will be batched**.

 2. **Poor prediction of when a user logs in.** The hybrid design of combining pre generated and on-demand newsfeeds depends on if the ranking service can correctly predict if a user will log in during the next hour.
 If there is poor prediction, the on demand newsfeed generation service can become overloaded, as more users need to request on-demand newsfeeds.

 One potential solution to poor prediction is to have the ranking service pre-generate newsfeeds for most users but not update them if that newsfeed has stale items.

-The users will be able to navigate older items of the frequently.
-Users will get an old version of their newsfeed immediately on logif the newsfeed while the ranking service updates it with new items.
+Users will get an old version of their newsfeed immediately on login, even if the newsfeed has stale items.
+The users will be able to navigate older items of the newsfeed while the ranking service updates it with new items.